wherrera10/asus-lighting/README.md

 Acknowledgements:

-The audio processing portions of this code owe greatly to the following projects by others:
+The current audio processing portions of this code owe greatly to the following project:

-Scot W. Harden's Realtime FFT Audio Visualization with Python at http://www.swharden.com/blog/2013-05-09-realtime-fft-audio-visualization-with-python/

-and

 Juliana Pena's Arduino code at http://julip.co/2012/05/arduino-python-soundlight-spectrum/